Query Options Reference

 hdx_query_timerange_required

-Set this parameter to True to ensure that queries include a WHERE clause on the primary column.
-Any query lacking a WHERE clause or filter on the primary column will be canceled.
+Set this parameter to true to ensure that queries include a WHERE clause on the primary column.
+Any query lacking a WHERE clause or filter on the primary column is canceled.

 Requiring a time range for queries prevents accidental scanning of all data for all time.